 The Levine Scholars Program enrolls 20 students annually and provides them with the tools, resources and community they need to prepare for lives of visionary leadership and positive social impact.

-The staff and scholars of the Levine Scholars Program express our profound sadness and anger at the recent instances of police brutality which have brought the issue of systemic racism to the forefront of our collective conscience.
+The staff and scholars of the Levine Scholars Program express our profound sadness and anger at the continual racialized police brutality which has brought the issue of systemic racism to the forefront of our collective conscience.
 While the Levine Scholars Program has always had a stated commitment to fostering inclusivity, we recognize that we have not always taken all the steps possible to increase racial justice in the spaces we occupy.
-As such, we are committing ourselves to weaving the work of radical anti-racism into the fabric of our program, which is to say that we commit to evidence-based solutions that interrogate the root of the problem while recognizing that this work will never be finished.
-Our explicit goal moving forward is to uplift our Black community members and other community members of color because complacency and silence only serve to reinforce institutionalized racism.
+As such, we have committed ourselves to weaving the work of radical anti-racism into the fabric of our program – we are implementing evidence-based solutions to interrogate the root of the problem while recognizing that this work will never be finished.
+Our explicit goal moving forward is to uplift our Black community members and other community members of color.
+We affirm that complacency and silence only serve to reinforce institutionalized racism.

 Please use this form to express your opinion of the program’s statement and plan of action.
 We welcome any feedback or critique and look forward to reading your submission.

 Each summer, Levine Scholars participate in enrichment experiences which aim to align their programs of study and out-of-class activities with their strengths and values, and to give Scholars an opportunity to put their ideas into practice in a range of environments.

 Outdoor wilderness expedition focused on leadership and team building

 Charlotte Nonprofit Internship